watson-developer-cloud/ruby-sdk/README.md

 ```

 ## Configuring the http client
-To set client configs like timeout or proxy use the `http_config` function and pass in the configurations.
+To set client configs like timeout or proxy use the `configure_http_client` function and pass in the configurations.

 ```ruby
 require "ibm_watson/assistant_v1"